Moyes has been the target of regular criticism after failing to live up to the lofty heights set by former United manager Sir Alex Ferguson.

 Ferguson led the Old Trafford outfit to 13 Premier League titles, five FA Cup crowns and two Champions League successes during a trophy-laden stint at the club that spanned more than 26 years.

-United may still be in the Champions League's last eight – where they will meet Bayern Munich over two legs – but their domestic form has been poor, and they sit a disappointing seventh in the Premier League table after a 3-0 home loss to rivals Manchester City.
+United may still be in the Champions League's last eight – where it will meet Bayern Munich over two legs – but the club's domestic form has been poor, and it sits a disappointing seventh in the Premier League table after a 3-0 home loss to rivals Manchester City.

 Speaking ahead of Villa's trip to Old Trafford on Saturday, Lambert expressed his belief that his fellow Scot had been hard done by, and criticised reports that the club's fans will fly a plane with a derogatory Moyes banner over the ground during the match.

 "He is trying his best for Manchester United, the way I am for Aston Villa," Lambert told reporters.
 "It comes with the territory.
 In the modern game, you are always one bad result away from being absolutely criticized.